AllenSWDB/allenswdb.github.io/databook/cell-types/spatial-transcriptomics/VL-mFISH.md

 a small fraction of these cells were also imaged in vivo.

 The table is distributed as an AnnData object, one per mouse.
-It carries the expression data twice.
+It carries the expression data twice - once as raw trascript counts and once in a normalized form that puts data on a similar scale to facilitate cross-animal comparisons.
 The raw integer transcript counts are held in `X`.
-A normalized version is held in `layers['normalized']`, produced in two stages: each cell is first divided by its own mean gene count, which puts a brightly detected cell and a dimly detected one on the same footing, and each gene is then divided by its 95th percentile across cells and clipped to 1, which makes
+The normalized version is held in `layers['normalized']` and was produced in two stages: each cell is first divided by its own mean gene count, which puts a brightly detected cell and a dimly detected one on the same footing, and each gene is then divided by its 95th percentile across cells and clipped to 1, which makes